vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1145
 Wine delights with every sip.
 So does love with every disclosure.
-NV
+(N.V.K.
+Ashraf)

 1146
 Our meeting was but for a day, but the outcry is
 As if a serpent has swallowed the moon. *
-VS
+(V.V.S.
+Aiyar)
 Yes
 1147
 The village gossip manures my love,
 And my mother's reproaches water it.
-PS
+(P.S.
+Sundaram)

 1148
 To suppress love with scandal
 Is to put fire out with ghee!
-PS
+(P.S.
+Sundaram)

 1149
 He who said “fear not” has flared up rumour.
 Why then should I blush for this outcry? *
-SB
+( Shuddhananda Bharatiar)

 1150
 This village gossip is what we desire,
 For it serves the desire of my lover. *
-NV, PS
+(N.V.K.
+Ashraf), (P.S.
+Sundaram)

 Notes:
 1146.
 In ancient India, a lunar eclipse was considered the outcome of a serpent swallowing the moon.
 An alternate translation would be: “An eclipse is much noised however brief.
-So my one day's meeting with my love” - PS.
+So my one day's meeting with my love” - (P.S.
+Sundaram).
 We see this belief being mentioned in other texts.
 For instance by Chanakya in Rajaniti-Sastra: “Brave men do not become sad when they beget trouble.
 Does not the moon which enters the dragon’s mouth come out again?”
 Tirumoolar uses this belief to good effect to depict upsurge of Kundalini: “The Kundalini serpent consumes kalas of Moon, the Fire consumes kalas of Sun……” [Tirumandiram 871].

 116
 Sufferings of separation